| Vortigern Studies has the

 called semi-Pelagian.
 But Faustus, even when

-is indeed silent about any such involvements.
-On
+about any such involvements.
+On top of that,

-top of that, Gildas is also silent on this
+Gildas is also silent on this matter, something

 - Who was the father of Vortigern?